 Valdres has a unique cultural heritage with six stave churches and one of Norway's largest open air museums, Valdres Folk Museum.

-Visit Innherred's outdoor museums, historic places and art galleries or explore the area by going fishing, cycling or walking.
+Visit Innherred’s outdoor museums, historic places and art galleries or explore the area by going fishing, cycling or hiking.

 Visit the Medieval church in Skjeberg, see the powerful Sarpsfossen Waterfall and go for a walk in the English garden at Hafslund Manor.